 Day 8: Machu Picchu - Cusco

 Take early shuttle bus (earliest is 5:15 am) to arrive at main gate of Machu Picchu National Park anytime after it opens at 6 am for guided tour.
-Option to hike Huayna Picchu if tickets are pre-purchased.
-You will board shuttle to return to Aguas Calientes and arrive at the station for afternoon train to Ollantaytambo, where our driver will be waiting.
+Option to hike Huayna Picchu if tickets are available and you ask us to purchase in advance.
+You board shuttle bus to return to Aguas Calientes and arrive at the station for afternoon train to Ollantaytambo, where our driver will be waiting.
 Continue by car 2 Hours to Cusco.
 Arrive hotel in Cusco about 4-5 hours later.
 (B)